handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc_auctions.md

 }
 ```

-Users must renew their ownership of a name annually with sendrenewal, creating a RENEW output
+Users must renew their ownership of a name annually with sendrenewal, creating an UPDATE output associated with a recent block hash.
+There is no cost beyond the base transaction fee.

 ### Params